jdiejim/pokedex-blog/README.md

 # PART 2

+In Part 2 of this tutorial we are going to wireframe our app and start setting our main layout.
+To start at this point clone the branch “basic” of this [repo](https://github.com/jdiejim/pokedex-blog).

 ## WireFrame

-React is all about building components so we will be making some wireframes that describe each of the components we need to build.
+React is all about building components so it is a good idea to make wireframes to map all of the components we need to build.

 Our main app layout will contain 2 components: the Pokemon view, and the Detail view.

-On the pokemon view, the user can navigate through a list of the first generation pokemon.
-If the user clicks a pokemon, the detail view will display the selected pokemon's details including: name, id, type, and sprite.
+The Pokemon View will contain a scrollable PokeList component that wraps 151 buttons (PokeCell) of the first generation Pokemon.
+When a user clicks a PokeCell, the Detail View will display the selected Pokemon’s information and sprite.

 ![main](./screenshots/main.png)